You know how important email marketing is, so you've probably taken the first step and added an email signup form to your site.

 How to create your own lead magnet: everything you need

-There are three parts to creating your own lead magnet:
+There are three steps to creating your own lead magnet system:

 - Delivering the lead magnet to people who sign up

-To that third point, you definitely don't want to have to manually message your lead magnet to everyone who signs up for your list.
+To that third point, you definitely don't want to manually message your lead magnet to everyone who signs up for your list.

 Step 1: Create your lead magnet content